 If you have been recently diagnosed with glaucoma, you may have many questions about the most appropriate treatment.
 In some ways, the choice about treatment is not difficult because all treatments center around lowering your eye pressure.

 However, the choice of how to lower the eye pressure becomes significantly more complicated, since medications, laser, and surgical treatments all could potentially be used at various stages of glaucoma.

-The goal of treatment is to slow the progression of glaucoma, a group of diseases that can cause blindness in which the cells that comprise the optic nerve, retinal ganglion cells, degenerate over time.
+There is currently no cure for glaucoma, which means that treatment cannot reverse any existing damage to the eye caused by glaucoma.
+The goal of glaucoma treatment is to slow the progression that this group of eye diseases that can cause blindness in which the cells that comprise the optic nerve, retinal ganglion cells, degenerate over time.
 Currently, the only treatment option is to lower eye pressure, whether that be through medications, laser, or surgery.
 However, a more holistic goal of treatment is to slow the progression of glaucoma using a treatment that has minimal side effects and does not disrupt the patient’s quality of life.
-Therefore, your ophthalmologist should take these factors into consideration when discussing treatment options with you.
+Therefore, your ophthalmologist should take these factors into consideration when discussing treatment options with you